googleapis/ruby-common-tools/toys/README.md

 * `/toys/release` provides the Ruby release system, including tools for controlling release-please, performing Rubygems releases, and building and publishing reference documentation.
+* `/toys/tombstone-library` is a tool that replaces a library with a tombstone.
 * `/toys/yoshi` provides a set of utility classes for performing common steps such as interacting with GitHub and opening pull requests.